 2. Create opportunities to inspire.

 Introducing a girl to engineering can happen anywhere and at any time.
-Think about what works for you and your energy level.
+Think about what works for you and your schedule.
 You can:

 - Visit a classroom or afterschool program.
-In just 45 minutes you can tell them about your job, how it makes a difference in the world, do a hands-on activity, and answer their questions.
+In as little as 45 minutes you can tell students about your job, how it makes a difference in the world and answer questions.
+And you can lead a hands-on activity!

-- Invite a small group of girls to visit you at work or on your college campus.
-You can give them a tour, introduce them to your female colleagues, show them a project you or your colleagues are working on, and even feed them lunch.
+- Invite a small group of girls to visit you at work or on your campus.
+You can give them a tour, introduce them to your colleagues and showcase a project under development.
+You can even feed them lunch!

 You want fun, hands-on engineering activity ideas?
 We’ve got tons to choose from!

 Students in K-12 often don't know what engineering really is and what engineers do.
 Use these five powerful and effective messages about engineering to really connect with these students.
 See our online guide for tips on how to talk to them about engineering.

 6. New to working with girls or hosting an event?

 Check out our short, online training that will guide you through the ins and outs of leading hands-on activities.